-Under the coalition's plan, prospective law, commerce, business and economics students will be slugged a 28 per cent increase.
+Under the coalition’s plan, prospective law, commerce, business and economics students will be slugged with a 28 per cent increase in their fees.

-Students studying areas considered by the government to be "high in demand" could see a 62 per cent decrease in their fees.
-These courses include agriculture, mathematics, teaching, nursing, clinical psychology, language, science, health, architecture, environmental science, IT and engineering.
+Students studying disciplines considered by the government to be “high in demand” could see a 62 per cent decrease in their fees.
+These disciplines include agriculture, mathematics, teaching, nursing, clinical psychology, language, science, health, architecture, environmental science, IT and engineering.